hiroki-kozuki/Dynamics-of-Solitons/README.md

   cell segmented by #%%, so you can run specific parts of the project for specific results.

-	--> First two cells must always be run first, as they contain essential packages (numpy and matplotlib)
+	--> First two cells must always be ran first as they contain essential packages (numpy and matplotlib)
             and functions that are used throughout the project.